hoon-node/Node-Setup/Speedrun Any%.md

 ‎

-For this method you need a machine where you are root by default.
+For this method you have to login as root (tested with root ssh login).
 Giving yourself root with `sudo -i` or alike won't work.
 Go to method 2 if that is the case.

 ‎